Bible translations into English: Alternative approaches

 Most translations make the translators' best attempt at a single rendering of the original, relying on footnotes where there might be alternative translations or textual variants.
 An alternative is taken by the Amplified Bible.
 In cases where a word or phrase admits of more than one meaning the Amplified Bible presents all the possible interpretations, allowing the reader to choose one.
 For example, the first two verses of the Amplified Bible read:

 In the beginning God (Elohim) created [by forming from nothing] the heavens and the earth.
 The earth was formless and void or a waste and emptiness, and darkness was upon the face of the deep [primeval ocean that covered the unformed earth].
 The Spirit of God was moving (hovering, brooding) over the face of the waters.

-Popularity in USA
+Popularity in US

-The Evangelical Christian Publishers Association release monthly and annual statistics regarding the popularity of different English Bibles sold by their members in the United States.
-In 2022, the top five best-selling translations were the following:
+The Evangelical Christian Publishers Association release monthly and annual statistics regarding the popularity of different Bibles sold by their members in the United States.
+In 2023, the top 10 best-selling translations were the following: